 If you are oneworld Sapphire or Emerald (I am the latter), you can play a lovely little game called lounge hopping at T3 now.
 Have a quick look (and cry) at the American lounge, then the BA lounge and make sure you head to the Qantas new lounge too.
 Where you will find me?
 The Cathay Pacific First Lounge which really is an oasis of calm and has outstanding food and service.

 Note that if you do not have status with oneworld, you can only access the American or BA lounges (which will be refurbished soon, from what I have heard).

 The in-flight entertainment was very good and having left London at 9.45am, we landed slightly ahead of schedule at 2pm which gave me a proper half day in Miami.

 And then… there was one of the most exciting landing views from a plane.
-Welcome to Miami.
+Welcome to your Miami Beach holiday.

 Arriving at Miami Airport

 I’m not a big fan of Miami Airport – in fact I was keen to fly to Fort Lauderdale (BA flies to 5 destinations in Florida and you are free to depart and return from a different one at no difference in cost).
 However, things have improved a bit and we were lucky with our timings and what not… and I was out of the airport, with luggage and past immigration within an hour of landing (my personal record is JFK at 37 mins, so this was pretty good).

 As I was on my own (and even if I wasn’t), I much prefer to be met by a car service at the airport – and sort the car rental the following day or when I really need it.
 After a long flight, it is the last thing I needed and I had a couple glasses of champagne on the flight (which was just about OK) and therefore, driving really wasn’t an option.